Projects

 Description

-Product details can be tracked for each project.
+Product details (line items) can be tracked for each project.
 Because projects are most often based on a customer contract or client engagement, organizations use projects to manage the products associated with this commercial activity, such as:

 Hardware sold